mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-lists.md

 Lists have the following limitations

 - Statements cannot `ORDER BY` a list column
-- Statements cannot contain `DISTINCT` and `JOIN` when the relations include list columns
 - Lists cannot be used in comparisons

 !!!
 Note